The Ikettes: History

-1960–1968

-When Art Lassiter did not show up for a recording session in early 1960, Ike Turner took Lassiter's backup singers, the Artettes (Robbie Montgomery, Frances Hodges, and Sandra Harding) and had them accompany Tina Turner on the recording "A Fool in Love."
-Following the success of the single, Ike formed the Ike & Tina Turner Revue, but with a new group of backup singers: Delores Johnson, Eloise Hester, and Jo Armstead.
-Montgomery was pregnant and unable to tour.
-They recorded "I'm Blue (The Gong-Gong Song)" the following year, produced by Ike and leased to Atco Records.
-Released in November 1961, the single reached No. 3 on the Billboard R&B chart and No. 19 on the Hot 100.
+When R&B singer Art Lassiter failed to appear for a recording session in early 1960, bandleader Ike Turner enlisted his backing group, the Artettes—Robbie Montgomery, Frances Hodges, and Sandra Harding—to record "A Fool in Love" with his vocalist Little Ann (later Tina Turner).
+Following the single's success, Turner formed the Ike & Tina Turner Revue and assembled a new backing trio: Delores Johnson, Eloise Hester, and Jo Armstead, as Montgomery was pregnant and unable to tour.
+The group recorded "I'm Blue (The Gong-Gong Song)" in 1961, which was released on Atco Records, and reached No. 3 on the Billboard R&B chart and No. 19 on the Hot 100.

-Montgomery rejoined the revue shortly after having her baby and was teamed with Jessie Smith (recruited from a group named Benny Sharp and the Zorros of Rhythm) and Venetta Fields (a gospel singer from Buffalo, New York) to form the first official incarnation of The Ikettes.
-The revue toured constantly through the U.S. on the Chitlin' Circuit in the segregated South.
-Occasionally they'd play at major venues such as the Apollo Theater in New York, Howard Theater in Washington, D.C., and Uptown Theater in Philadelphia.
+Montgomery later returned and, with Jessie Smith—recruited from Benny Sharp and the Zorros of Rhythm—and Venetta Fields, a gospel singer from Buffalo, New York, formed the first official incarnation of the Ikettes.
+The revue toured extensively on the Chitlin' Circuit in the segregated South, with occasional performances at major venues such as the Apollo Theater in New York, Howard Theater in Washington, D.C., and Uptown Theater in Philadelphia.

-In 1962, Ike switched them to his Teena record label for two singles: "Crazy in Love" (credited as Robbie Montgomery & the Ikettes) and "Prisoner in Love."
-Soon after its release, the title of "Prisoner in Love" was changed to "No Bail in This Jail" in order to avoid confusion with "Prisoner of Love" by James Brown.
+In 1962, Turner moved the group to his Teena label, releasing "Crazy in Love" and "Prisoner in Love" (later retitled "No Bail in This Jail" to avoid confusion with a song by James Brown).
+During this period, singer Bonnie Bramlett briefly joined as the first white Ikette.

-During this period Bonnie Bramlett was briefly an Ikette, becoming the first white Ikette.
-According to Bramlett, Smith briefly quit the Ikettes after Turner fired her boyfriend Sam Rhodes, who was the bass player in the Kings of Rhythm.
 Bramlett recalled that she was an Ikette for three days when she was 17.
 She put on a dark wig to cover her blonde hair and used Man Tan to darken her skin.